amberstar/State/Docs/Enums.md

 #### Transformable values
 If a value type you are specifying is a transformable value type:

-1. Specify the type with the `STState.Type` key in the user info area of the inspector
+1. Specify the type with the `State.Type` key in the user info area of the inspector

 2. select Transformable in the Attribute Type selection in the inspector